Alex-MacLean/TheLegendOfHerobrine/README.md

 **Setp 4:** In the gradle processes window sync/reload the project if your IDE doesn't do it automatically.
 In Intellij Idea it is the arrow circle button in the top left corner.

 **Setp 5:** The gradle processes window should now be populated with directories and processes.
-Go to Tasks -> fg_runs and run gen*name of your ide*Runs (For intellij idea run genIntellijRuns).
+Go to Tasks -> forgegradle runs and run gen*name of your ide*Runs (For intellij idea run genIntellijRuns).
 This should download the rest of the required files to begin building the mod.

 **Setp 6:** In the gradle window go to Tasks -> build and run build.
 If everything is set up properly it should build the mod file.